DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

 ## Set up Recce with GitHub Actions

-### Base Workflow (Main Branch)

-This workflow will perform the following actions:
+### Prepare base dbt artifacts

+For dbt Core users

    1. Run dbt on the base environment.
+   2. Use the GitHub Action workflow below
+      1. Build base dbt artifacts
-2. Upload the generated DBT artifacts to [github workflow artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) for later use.
+      2. Upload dbt artifacts to Recce Cloud

+Upload the base dbt artifact to Recce Cloud by `recce cloud upload-artifacts`.
+You and other developers on your team can then download by `recce cloud download-base-artifacts` without preparing base artifacts every time.

 !!! note